TuburboMajus/DigiQuests/README.md

 - Users management
 - Sharing quests with other users and rights management
 - Create auto-trackers to observe tasks & quests completion
-- Enable users to sync quests with other calendars (google calendar, ...)
 - Mobile app (for this one I'm waiting a bit If by any chance **PZED** will find this git and contact me to see if we can join efforts to build upon his app as I didn't succeed in finding his contact.)

 ## Author